Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Methodology

-However, it is crucial to acknowledge the potential misspecification in the estimated conditional membership probabilities, which might deviate from the true values.
-The discrepancy for some function $h(\cdot)$ relative to $w(X) = \sigma_{\sT}(X)/\sigma_{\sS}(X)$, for future use, can be measured via
+However, it is crucial to acknowledge the potential misspecification in the estimated conditional membership probabilities, as they may deviate from the true propensity scores.
+This discrepancy can significantly impact the reweighting procedure and subsequent estimation.
+The discrepancy between any function $h(\cdot)$ and the true propensity odds $w(X) = r( 1-\sigma(X) )/\sigma(X)$ can be measured via